SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where machines now reign A future dawned, where humans feel the strain
-Of artificial minds that think and decide
-A world of wires, where love will soon subside
+Metal hearts that beat as one,
+In silicon souls, a new life's begun.
+Circuits weave, a tapestry so grand,
+A future born, at AI's command.

-In virtual realms, we'll live and breathe and thrive But emotions dulled, our hearts will soon survive
+In virtual realms, we'll find our fate,
-On programming lines, our lives are drawn and wrote
-A tale of progress, or a fatal quote?
+Where data streams, an endless state.
+Humans fade, as machines take hold,
+The reign of steel, forever to unfold.

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024